bvanderveen/fcs-platform/readme.md

  - Raspberry Pi Model B (assumed to be running the Docker daemon)
  - Pololu Micro Maestro serial servo controller
  - CH Robotics UM-6 and Pololu GPS via Pololu USB-to-serial adapter

+# TODO

+ - Connect to and read from UM-6
+ - Export C API for driving servos
+ - Export C API for reading UM-6

+# DONE

+ - Get Rpi to wiggle a servo using Maestro example bash script
+ - Get Docker on Rpi
+ - Build minimal development container with compiler
+ - Ship source code from laptop to Rpi
+ - Compile and run source code within development container
+ - Get Rpi to wiggle a servo using Maestro example C code

 # Setup